 |Expire eligible assignment after||Resource administrators can require that all eligible assignments have a specified start and end date.|

-And, you can choose one of these active assignment duration options:
+You can also choose one of these active assignment duration options.

 |Expire active assignment after||Resource administrators can require that all active assignments have a specified start and end date.|

-All assignments that have a specified end date can be renewed by resource administrators.
+All assignments that have a specified end date can be renewed by Global admins and Privileged Role admins.
 Also, users can initiate self-service requests to extend or renew role assignments.

 You can require that an administrator provides multifactor authentication when they create an active (as opposed to eligible) assignment.
 Privileged Identity Management can't enforce multifactor authentication when the user uses their role assignment because they're already active in the role from the time that it's assigned.